If you’ve ever been to Hawaii, you understand there isn’t anything much fresher than the islands’ fruit.

 But to tell the truth, not many people enjoy the taste of this tart fruit.
 It has a fishy aftertaste.

-The reason you’d eat this fruit is because of the potential health benefits of noni – said to include pain relief and arthritis improvement.
+The reason you’d eat this unique fruit is because of the potential health benefits of noni – said to include pain relief and improve arthritis.

 How do you eat Hawaiian noni?